zdravkov/kendo-docs/api/javascript/dataviz/geometry/arc.md

 ##### angle `Number`

 Angle in decimal degrees.
-Measured in clockwise direction with 0 pointing "up".
+Measured in clockwise direction with 0 pointing "right".
 Negative values or values greater than 360 will be normalized.

 #### Returns